PhotoboothProject/PhotoboothProject.github.io/Update-Photobooth.md

 ### Updating Photobooth on Linux

-Node.js **must** be installed in v14 or greater.
-Currently only v14 and v16 are tested.
+Node.js **must** be installed in v16.
+Currently only v16 is tested.
 Our installer will check your Node.js version and suggest an update/downgrade if needed.
+Update will fail if Node.js is installed in a version below v16!

 #### Updating from v2.x or older
 To update from an old version to latest Photobooth it's recommend to [make a clean installalation](INSTALL).